 What is generally litigated in eminent domain or condemnation cases is whether the client is being given just compensation for his or her private property.
 Most cases require the property owner to negotiate or litigate in order to obtain the compensation deserved.
-Effectively arguing on your behalf, our law firm frequently involves experts to determine fair market value and accurately appraise property to obtain the best possible outcome in your favor.
+Effectively arguing on your behalf, attorney Paul Whitfield frequently involves experts to determine fair market value and accurately appraise property to obtain the best possible outcome in your favor.

 When the government takes only part of your property, the remaining property suffers a loss in value which is considered damage and must also be compensated.

 A Representative Case in Eminent Domain